Portland and Oregon Webcams and Maps

 - Portlandonline.com is a rich resource of city maps (PDF format) that you can download and print.
 Most of them are 44″ by 34″ so it is best to zoom in on an area and then print “Current view.”

-- The NW23rd/Pearl District Gallery & Walking Map The combined Northwest District (aka Alphabet District, Nob Hill, or NW23rd) / Pearl Gallery map provides key information for Portland First Thursday gallery walkers.
+- The Pearl District Gallery and Walking Map The Pearl map provides key information for Portland First Thursday gallery walkers.
 Galleries, public art, restaurants, coffeehouses, pubs & bakeries are clearly labeled on the map and in the index.
-Parking, mass transit, and key landmarks are shown.
-If your time is limited, you can see at a glance what blocks have the greatest density of galleries, bakeries, or restaurants.
+The map notes Pearl businesses that host openings with local artists and artists’ open studios, and a First Thursday Street Fair.